ozbillwang/rax-api-challenge/challenge2014/README.md

 ### README

-I have no environment to access rackspace clound system, code are not tested properly.
+I have no environment to access rackspace clound system, codes are not tested properly.

 refer URL - https://github.com/tofupup/rax-ruby-cloud